jcksnmiles/portfolio/README.md

 # Portfolio

 **ABOUT ME**

-I’ve had a few vastly different jobs (videography, ESL teaching) and decided it's time for a change! **I thirst for knowledge and new challenges.** I knew I needed a profession that lets me **constantly develop myself** and **use my talent to find errors.** And that's how I changed my life, choosing to be a **delve into the world of QA.**
+<br>Professionaly, I’ve had the opportunity to explore different careers, from videography to ESL teaching, but now I’m ready for a new challenge. **Driven by curiosity and a thirst for knowledge,** I wanted a profession that would allow me to **constantly develop new skills** while leveraging my talent for spotting errors.
+That’s how I found my way into the world of **Quality Assurance.**

 **Why do I love being a software tester?**
-<br>I can be the **guardian of software quality.** Testing is an endless opportunity to find typos, logical errors, or functionalities that can work better.
-Another plus of being a tester is using my **creativity.** I always try to **find a new way to "break" something in the software or use it unusually.** As a tester, I can use my **empathy**.
-I always try to **put myself in someone else's shoes and look at software through their eyes.** I also care about other colleagues, so I try to write test cases so that the reproduction of the steps comes easily.

-The skills I've developed as an ESL teacher and videographer, such as attention to detail, communication, and problem-solving, align perfectly with the requirements of a QA tester.
-I'm hoping this new career path will ...
+<br>As a software tester, I get to be a **champion of excellence**.
+I love the endless opportunities to spot typos, logical errors, and areas where functionality can be improved.
+The role also allows me to tap into my **creativity**—I’m always on the lookout for new ways to "break" software or test it in unconventional ways.
+My **empathy** also plays a big part in my work; I strive to see the software through the eyes of the end-user and write test cases that are easy for my colleagues to follow.

 I'm **excited** to transition into **Quality Assurance** because it taps into my strengths in **attention to detail, problem-solving, and clear communication.** My background as an ESL teacher and videographer has given me the ability to **stay organized** and **provide constructive feedback** – skills that I believe are essential for QA testing.

 **What really draws me to this field** is the challenge and satisfaction of ensuring high-quality software.
 I’m also looking for a role that offers flexibility and stability, allowing me to maintain a healthy work-life balance while continuing to grow in my career.
 I’m **eager to bring my curiosity and commitment** to quality to a QA team.

 **What are my skills?**
-During my training process, I have learned **SQL, Chrome DevTools, Jira, Confluence, Postman,** and **HTML/CSS and JavaScript** basics.
+During my training, I’ve gained experience with tools like **SQL, Chrome DevTools, Jira, Confluence, Postman,** and the basics of **HTML, CSS, and JavaScript.** I’m eager to bring my **curiosity and commitment to quality** to a QA team, where I can continue to learn and contribute meaningfully.

 # CV
 You can download my CV as a pdf from my <a href="https://docs.google.com/document/d/1j9QinwoZ8K-ntymsei4hTiu9kFAyx2YOP3E6pzIcgj8/edit?usp=sharing" target="_blank">Google Drive</a>